LeafFilter Partners With DoD SkillBridge To Connect Service Members With Careers

 LeafFilter: Is there anything else you’d like to add, Nick?

-Nick: I want to really emphasize that the transition from Military to the civilian sector is hard.
+Nick: I want to really emphasize that the transition from the Military to the civilian sector is hard.
 Civilian companies don’t always understand Military terminology.
 Programs like this can help Military members translate their resumes and get their foot in the door, which alleviates that issue.
 Plus, partnering with programs like this is a huge asset to companies like LeafFilter.

 LeafFilter is proud to be an Authorized SkillBridge Organization.
 To learn more about DoD SkillBridge, visit their website.
 Interested in working with LeafFilter?
 Visit the company careers page to learn about available positions.